-Following publication of the FEIS, the Unit Manager of Swan River State Forest will review the public comments, FEIS, and information contained in the project file.
-No sooner than 15 days after publication of the FEIS, the Unit Manager will consider and determine the following:
+Following publication of the FEIS, the decisionmaker for Swan River State Forest will review the public comments, FEIS, and information contained in the project file.
+No sooner than 15 days after publication of the FEIS, the decisionmaker will consider and determine the following:

-- Do the alternatives presented in the FEIS meet the project's purpose? - Are the proposed mitigation measures adequate and feasible? - Which alternative or combination/ modification of the alternatives should be implemented?
+- Do the alternatives presented in the FEIS meet the project's purpose? - Are the proposed mitigation measures adequate and feasible?

+• Which alternative or combination/ modification of the alternatives should be implemented?
 Why?

-The determinations will be published in the Record of Decision and all interested parties will be notified.
+The determinations will be published and all interested parties will be notified.
 The decisions presented in the published document would become DNRC's recommendation to the Land Board.
 Ultimately, the Land Board would make the final decisions regarding the actions to be implemented.